notNullThen/saucedemo-pw/README.md

 3. Click the Shopping cart
     - See the title is "Your Cart"
     - See the Shopping cart counter didn't change
-    - See Item Name, Image URL & Description are valid
+    - See Item Name, Price & Description are valid
 4. Click "Checkout" button
     - See the title is "Checkout: Your Information"
 5. Fill the required data with valid details